-The Stroke and Cerebrovascular Center is one of a few specialized programs in the U.S. dedicated to understanding, preventing and treating childhood strokes.
+The Stroke and Cerebrovascular Center is one of a few specialized programs in the U.S. dedicated to understanding, preventing, and treating childhood strokes.
 We are one of the most active pediatric stroke research centers in the world — both clinically and in the laboratory — working continually to improve treatments.

 We are currently participating in four major multicenter studies of pediatric stroke:

 The current standard of care for adults, if the stroke is caught early, is to give intravenous tissue plasminogen activator (tPA) to dissolve any blood clot that might be causing the stroke.
-The Stroke and Cerebrovascular Center served as a primary enrollment center and core imaging center for the NIH-funded Thrombolysis in Pediatric Stroke (TIPS) study, which investigated intravenous tPA treatment for children presenting with 4.5 hours of onset of acute ischemic stroke.
+The Stroke and Cerebrovascular Center served as a primary enrollment center and core imaging center for the National Institutes of Health-funded Thrombolysis in Pediatric Stroke (TIPS) study, which investigated intravenous tPA treatment for children presenting with 4.5 hours of onset of acute ischemic stroke.
 Recently published studies led by investigators in the Stroke and Cerebrovascular Center found that providing TIPS training to pediatric centers significantly increased their readiness to treat children with acute stroke.

-Michael Rivkin, MD, Laura Lehman, MD, and Cameron Trenor, MD, participate in the International Pediatric Stroke Study, a collaborative research project that collects standardized data on the diagnosis, investigation, treatment, and outcome of children with stroke to better understand stroke conditions in newborns and older children.
+Michael Rivkin, MD; Laura Lehman, MD; and Cameron Trenor, MD, participate in the International Pediatric Stroke Study, a collaborative research project that collects standardized data on the diagnosis, investigation, treatment, and outcome of children with stroke to better understand stroke conditions in newborns and older children.
 The information is shared in an international data repository used to help practitioners around the world better understand stroke in children.
 Ultimately, this data will lead to clinical trials.

-The Vascular Effects of Infection in Pediatric Stroke (VIPS) Study is an NIH-funded multicenter study led at Boston Children’s Hospital by Michael Rivkin, MD, which explores the hypothesis that infection can lead to arterial ischemic stroke in children by injuring the blood vessels, and that the resulting arterial damage and biochemical markers of inflammation can predict additional stroke.
+The Vascular Effects of Infection in Pediatric Stroke (VIPS) Study is an NIH-funded multicenter study led at Boston Children’s Hospital by Michael Rivkin, MD, that explores the hypothesis that infection can lead to arterial ischemic stroke in children by injuring the blood vessels, and that the resulting arterial damage and biochemical markers of inflammation can predict additional stroke.

-The Seizures in Pediatric Stroke (SIPS) study is an NIH-funded multicenter study led at Boston Children’s Hospital by Laura Lehman, MD, which explores the hypothesis that infection can lead to arterial ischemic stroke in children by injuring the blood vessels, and that the resulting arterial damage and biochemical markers of inflammation can predict additional stroke.
+The Seizures in Pediatric Stroke (SIPS) study is an NIH-funded multicenter study led at Boston Children’s Hospital by Laura Lehman, MD, that explores the hypothesis that infection can lead to arterial ischemic stroke in children by injuring the blood vessels, and that the resulting arterial damage and biochemical markers of inflammation can predict additional stroke.

 We are also leading clinical studies on stroke, including: